 He and his fourth wife, Kristina, maintain homes in Switzerland and Monaco.

-Has written two memoirs, "My Word is My Bond" and "One Lucky Bastard: Tales from Tinseltown."
+Has written three memoirs, "Last Man Standing: Tales from Tinseltown," "My Word is My Bond" and "One Lucky Bastard: Tales from Tinseltown."

-November 1, 1945 - Opening day of "Perfect Strangers" (aka "Vacation from Marriage"), his movie debut, as an uncredited extra in and the first of seven consecutive uncredited roles.
+November 1, 1945 - Opening day of "Perfect Strangers" (aka "Vacation from Marriage"), his movie debut in which he is an uncredited extra.
+It is the first of seven consecutive uncredited roles.

 1983 - Appears in "The Curse of the Pink Panther" under the name of Turk Thrust II.